 - (a) Any notices, reports or other correspondence (hereinafter collectively referred to as "correspondence") required or permitted to be given hereunder shall be sent by postage prepaid first class mail, courier or telecopy or delivered by hand to the party to whom such correspondence is required or permitted to be given hereunder.
-Any notice or other communication delivered by hand or mailed shall be deemed to have been delivered on the date on which such notice or communication is actually received, and in any other case shall be deemed to have been delivered on the date on which such notice or communication is actually received, and in any other case shall be deemed to have been delivered on the date on which such notice or communication is actually received. - (b) All correspondence to the Company shall be addressed as follows:
+Any notice or other communication delivered by hand or mailed shall be deemed to have been delivered on the date on which such notice or communication is delivered by hand, or in the case of certified mail deposited with the appropriate postal authorities on the date when such notice or communication is actually received, and in any other case shall be deemed to have been delivered on the date on which such notice or communication is actually received. - (b) All correspondence to the Company shall be addressed as follows:

-Align Technology, Inc. 881 Martin Avenue Santa Clara , CA 95050 with a copy to:
+Align Technology, Inc. 881 Martin Avenue Santa Clara, CA 95050 with a copy to: